Primary AffiliationMechanisms of Cognitive Control

 Home Charles H. Sandage Department of Advertising

-Fisher received a B.A. in arts and letters and M.A. in mass communication from Texas Tech University; he received his Ph.D. in communication from the University of California, Santa Barbara.
-While at UCSB, he conducted research in the Media Neuroscience Lab and the National Science Foundation IGERT in Network Science and Big Data.
+Jacob Fisher is an assistant professor in the Charles H. Sandage Department of Advertising.
+His course specialties are advertising and brand strategy and digital advertising content, technologies, and concepts.
+While recieving his degree at the University of California, Santa Barbara, he conducted research in the Media Neuroscience Lab and the National Science Foundation IGERT in Network Science and Big Data.

 Fisher's research at the Beckman Institute takes place at the intersection of communication, cognitive neuroscience, and human-computer interaction.
 He seeks to understand how design and content features of digital technologies influence processes related to attention and cognitive control.